 NDA SYLLABUS OF GENERAL ABILITY TEST Max.
 Marks—600

 This paper in English will be designed to test the candidate’s understanding of English and working knowledge like use of words.

-The syllabus covers
+The NDA English syllabus covers

-Grammar and usage
+- Grammar and usage

 Part ‘B’—G. K. Max.Marks—400